alejolcc/koombea_scraper/README.md

 For test fixtures, I've created manual helper functions.
 In a larger-scale project, I would use a library like ExMachina to streamline the creation of test data and improve the maintainability of the test suite.

 Migrations, I update the migration files for simplicity, but the correct way to do it is to create new migrations files

+Pagination, the backend logic handle the params to do query with paginations, but  I'm lazy to create a proper pagination implementation since the instructions say that is not so important.